Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 Bridal Shower:

 Back in the days when weddings were arranged by family members, a poor Dutchman fell in love with a girl whose father refused her a dowry.
 Their friends showered her with enough gifts to help them start a household.
 According to another lore, the first “Bridal Shower” occurred at the end of the 19th century.
-At a party, the Bride’s friends placed small gifts inside a parasol and opened it over the Bride’s head.
+At a party, the Bride’s friends placed small gifts inside a parasol.
+They then opened it over the Bride’s head.
 When she opened the parasol, she was “showered” with presents!

 Bridal Veil:

 When marriages were arranged by family members, the newlyweds very rarely were allowed to see one another.
 Family members exchanging a dowry were afraid that if the Groom didn’t like the appearance of the Bride’s face, he might refuse to marry her.
-This is why the Father of the Bride “gave the Bride away” to the Groom at the actual wedding ceremony.
+This is why the Father of the Bride “gave the Bride away” to the Groom at the wedding ceremony.
 Only after lifting her veil just prior to the ceremony did the Groom see the Bride’s face for the first time!
 Early Greek and Roman Brides wore red or yellow veils to represent fire, and ward off demons.

 Carrying the Bride over the Threshold: